Applications for the Fall 2019 semester are now open.

 This course will address the practical steps that can be taken to existing organizations (corporations, non-profits, government and more) to become more entrepreneurial.
 A systematic approach will be utilized integrating lectures, exercises, guest speakers and a final action learning project.

-Note: A revised and updated syllabus for the redesigned Fall 2019 class will be available for download soon.
-Stay tuned.
+Note: A revised and updated syllabus for the redesigned Fall 2019 class may be downloaded from the Sloan Course Browser.

 Upon completion of this course, students will: